decodyng/simple_bc_baseline/README.md

 ## IMPORTANT: Saving Models during Training!

-Before you sbumit make sure that your code does the following.
+Before you submit make sure that your code does the following.

 * **During training** (`train.py`) **save your models to the `train/` folder.**
 * **During testing** (`test.py`) **load your model from the `train/` folder.**